This is the white paper for the Classique – 6BM8/ECL82 SE – Stereo Audio Integrated Amplifier Kit.

 The B+ supply is aimed to be around 250VDC running at 40mA per channel.

 In between the triode and pentode sections, we have a 0.15 microFarad decoupling capacitor.
-Being in the middle of the two amplification stages, this capacitor plays a vital role in the circuit and we have chosen the Vishay 1822 Series capacitor as this has been our go-to capacitor for a number of years now.
+Being in the middle of the two amplification stages, this capacitor plays a vital role in the circuit.
+We have chosen the Vishay 1822 Series capacitor as this has been our go-to capacitor for a number of years.

 The pentode section has a load of 5K ohm in the form output transformer.
 Using a supply of 250V and cathode resistor of 560 ohm the system is outputting around 3 watts per channel.